KiranWarren/KiranWarren_T1A1/README.md

   - Set or 'set' - A mutable, unordered set of unique values.
 For example, variable_a = {0, 2, 4}.
   - Frozen Set or 'frozenset' - Same as a set, except the frozen set is immutable, as the name implies.
 - Binary types
-  - Bytes or 'bytes' - Closed related to strings, bytes types are immutable sequences of single bytes.
+  - Bytes or 'bytes'
-  - Byte Array or 'bytearray' - Same as the 'bytes' type, but mutable.
+  - Byte Array or 'bytearray'
-  - Memory View or 'memoryview' - _"memoryview objects allow Python code to access the internal data of an object that supports the buffer protocol without copying."_ (Python Documentation, 2023)
-    - _Author's note: I don't yet understand binary types enough to implement them.
-Descriptions have been summarised or directly quoted from Python's documentation._
+  - Memory View or 'memoryview'

 ### References: